-The medical industry is touted to go through monumental transformations given the communion of new-age hi-tech disruption with traditional medical practices.
-This digital revolution has inadvertently led to medical businesses racing to grab the latest in healthtech to stay competitive.
+The medical industry is expected to go through monumental transformations given the communion of new-age hi-tech disruption with traditional medical practices.
+This digital revolution has prompted medical device firms racing to grab the latest in healthtech to stay competitive.
 Very often, competition can be harder to perceive, given technology’s swift strides.
 To give industry players a confident headstart, we took the industry pulse to round up emerging trends that enable a true interpretation of progress in the medical device industry.

 As more consumers embrace the idea of smart homes, IoT-based gadgets are becoming the new norm.
 In a similar vein, the Internet of Medical Things(IoMT) happens to be the next logical and viable step in truly integrating tech at a grass-root medical level.

 IoMT will connect various medical applications and devices to centralized healthcare IT systems for an easier, refined, and deeper data analysis.
 This will ultimately aid in optimizing patient outcomes, costs, and care efficiency.
 At its current stage of implementation, the IoMT market is expected to grow to USD 159.1 billion by 2022 at a staggering annual growth rate of 30%.